SoundScapeRenderer/ssr/doc/manual/renderers.rst

 .. figure:: images/signal_processing.png
     :align: center

-    Figure 2: Illustration of the frame-wise signal processing as implemented in the SSR renderers (see text).
+    Illustration of the frame-wise signal processing
+    as implemented in the SSR renderers (see text).

 The implementation approach described above is one version of the